addiscent/vagrant-ruby-rails/README.md

 > $ vagrant ssh

 This will open an _ssh_ terminal shell on the _vagrant-ruby-rails_ _Vagrant Box_.
-After a few seconds, you see an _Ubuntu_ shell welcome screen, and a command prompt which reads :
+After a few seconds, an _Ubuntu_ shell welcome screen and a command prompt are displayed.
+The prompt reads :

 >  vagrant@vagrant-ubuntu-trusty-64:~$